sanchopanca/for-else/README.md

 ## Overview

-The `for-else` library introduces two procedural macros, `for_!` and `else_!`, that extend the capabilities of the standard looping mechanism.
-By pairing these two together, you can specify code that should be executed only if the loop completes without hitting a `break` statement.
+The for-else library introduces a procedural macro, for_!, that extends the capabilities of the standard for loop in Rust.
+This enhancement allows for an else block to be added directly within the loop, which is executed only if the loop completes without hitting a break statement, closely mirroring Python's for-else construct.

 ## Usage